patchshorts/cgodwin.io/.history/src/posts/designing-planning-for-business-requirements_20230830143857.md

 Business requirements dictate technical requirements implicitly.
 From statements like:

-### EHR HealthCare
+### Tristar Healthcare

 #### Business Requirements

-- EHR Healthcare provides B2B services to various entities, including vendors, insurance providers, and network directories.
+* B2B services to various entities, vendors, insurance providers, network directories, etc.
-- Different entities will need to have varying levels of access to read and modify records and information.
-This implies the need for a robust access control system.
+* Different entities will need and currently have different access to read and change records and information.
-- Given the nature of their work, EHR Healthcare needs to ensure that their services are always available.
-High availability is thus a core business requirement.
+* Different entities are of different expertise
-- Some of the information that entities will access is regulated, so compliance with relevant data protection and privacy laws is a must.
+* The services will always need to be up.
-- Confidentiality is crucial since EHR Healthcare deals with sensitive health data.
+* Some of the information entities will access is regulated.
-- The company wants to track the number and type of data accessed and gain insights into trends.
-This suggests a need for a comprehensive analytics solution.
+* Confidentiality
-- Different entities involved possess varying levels of expertise, which might require the development of user-friendly interfaces or provision of training for the effective use of EHR Healthcare's systems.
+* The data will track the number of times and the type of data accessed and gain insight into trends.

 ::: tip Minimal Effort Predictions
 Cloud AutoML is a cloud-based tool that allows developers to train machine learning models with minimal effort.
 It is designed to make the process of training machine learning models easier and faster.
 Cloud AutoML is based on the Google Cloud Platform and offers a variety of features that make it a powerful tool for machine learning.